-Even with the Bank of Canada standing pat on hikes (for now), it’s all about interest rates this month as consumers anticipate the next turn of the screw on higher borrowing costs.
+Even with no Bank of Canada interest rate hike (for now), it’s all about interest rates this month as consumers anticipate the next turn of the screw on higher borrowing costs.
 Here are some personal finance headlines you might have missed last month.

 Canada’s central bank most recently held its trendsetting interest rate at 1.25%, but rates will continue to rise — as of May 1, three of the big banks already hiked rates on some mortgages.
 With half of all existing mortgages in Canada up for renewal in 2018, should borrowers convert their variable rate mortgage to a fixed rate, or head off rising rates by renewing their mortgage early?
 Global News has a thorough explainer on the nuts and bolts of fixed vs. variable rate mortgages in the context of rising interest rates.

 Albertans racked up “significant debt” in the economic boom before the 2014 oil price collapse, and have the highest share of two-year mortgage terms in Canada — as interest rates rise, that’s a one-two punch for financial strain, according to a report from RBC.
 Even with ridiculously expensive home prices in Ontario and British Columbia, the report predicts Alberta will be the province hit hardest by future Bank of Canada interest rate increases — a hike of 1 percentage point “would add $1,200 in annual debt-service costs to the average Alberta household,” according to RBC senior economist Robert Hogue.